hub4j/github-api/src/site/markdown/index.md

 are used in favor of using string handle (such as `GHUser.isMemberOf(GHOrganization)` instead of `GHUser.isMemberOf(String)`)

+The library supports both github.com and GitHub Enterprise.

 There are some corners of the GitHub API that's not yet implemented, but the library is implemented with the right abstractions and libraries to make it very easy to improve the coverage.